-Plums are a type of stone fruit, which means they contain a hard pit (or stone) which is surrounded by soft, pulpy flesh and a thin skin.
-There are about 20 main types, and the one we're most used to seeing at the grocery store is the Japanese plum, according to the University of California, Berkeley.
+Plums are a type of stone fruit, which means they contain a hard pit (or stone) that's surrounded by soft, pulpy flesh and a thin skin.
+There are about 20 main types of plums, but the one we're most used to seeing at the grocery store is the Japanese plum, according to the University of California, Berkeley.

 Video of the Day